 We learn to hear and speak before we learn to read and write.
 Drawing from this, the Suzuki method emphasizes ear training before learning notation and music theory.
 The focus of the method is to surround the child with beautiful compositions so that they learn to live, breathe, and think in music, just as they might in English.
 Students will learn to memorize pieces, recognize notes and, eventually, read and write music themselves.

 The Royal Conservatory Violin Program

 When you’re here, you’ve made it to the proverbial big leagues of formal violin training.
-To even join the Royal Conservatory program, you need years of training in programs like the Suzuki Method.
-Completion of the program is a certification of incredible technical prowess and depth of playing; those who complete the program often go on to become teachers of music themselves.
+To even join the Royal Conservatory program, you need years of training in prerequisite courses such as the Suzuki Method.
+Completion of the program is a certification of incredible technical prowess and depth of playing Those who complete the program often go on to become teachers of music themselves.
 We will ensure you’re ready to pass every exam before you take them.